ymz-ncnk/idempo-go/README.md

 # idempotency-go

-**idempotency-go** is a small Go library that helps you make idempotent operations easier to implement.
+**idempotency-go** is a small Go library that simplifies the implementation of idempotent operations.

-When building APIs or distributed systems, it’s common to face situations where the same request might be sent multiple times (due to retries, network issues, or client errors).
+When building distributed systems, it’s common to face situations where the same request might be sent multiple times (due to retries, network issues, or client errors).
 Without protection, this can lead to duplicate side effects like double charges, duplicated records, or inconsistent states.

-This library provides a Wrapper around your business logic that ensures:
+This library provides a **wrapper** around an application operation that
+ensures:

 - The same request (with the same input) always produces the same result.
-- Duplicate executions return the stored result instead of running the logic again.
+- Duplicate executions return the stored result instead of running the operation again.

-In short: you write your business logic once, and `idempotency-go` makes sure it runs safely, exactly once.

 ⚠️ **Prototype Warning:** This project is currently in the **prototype state** and is **not ready for production use**.